gorillalogic/automate-rubies/docs/README.md

 class TravelsBasePage #::Class:: is the  keyword

- def initialize(driver) # Initialize is the method invoked by ruby when a new class is invoked
+ def initialize(driver) # Initialize is the method invoked by Ruby when a new class is invoked
     @driver = driver # Lets share the same driver always

     # Set configurations for driver, global for all objects that use this driver